fabioc-aloha/AI-Qualitative-Analysis/README.md

 ## Best Practices

+- The script follows Azure best practices for security, error handling, and configuration management.
 - Keep transcripts in plain text format (.txt)
 - One transcript per interview session
 - Use consistent naming conventions for transcript files